b3nker/devteam-kpi-web/README.md

 npm install -g @angular/cli
 ```

-### Starting the app
+## Installation

 You first have to clone the project to your local repository :

 ```shell script
 git clone URL
 ```
-Then you must enter the following command in the main directory :
+Then you must enter the following commands in the main directory to install dependencies and run the project :

 ```shell script
 npm install